filakhtov/gentoo-use-docs/app-shells/bash.md

 This flag should normally be disabled, unless there is a need to support loadable bash plugins or use one of the loadable built-ins mentioned above.

 ### readline
-Pass the `--enable-readline`, the `--enable-history` and the `--enable-bash-history` options to the configure script.
+Pass the `--enable-readline`, the `--enable-history` and the `--enable-bang-history` options to the configure script.
+Provide a tab-completion, history, line editing, proper colorization, screen clearing (e.g. via ctrl+l), etc features.
 When disabled, patch a global `bashrc` and a skeleton `.bashrc` files to disable a `histappend` option and colorization.
-Provide a tab-completion, history, line editing, proper colorization, screen clearing (e.g. via ctrl+l), etc features.

 It is highly recommended to enable this flag, especially if bash to be used as an interactive shell.